VRConservation/confi/chapters/.ipynb_checkpoints/3_fire-checkpoint.md

 Situation model of fire's impact on forested ecosystems and potential interventions to reduce impacts.
 ```

 Results chains link the interventions identified (and prioritized) in the situation model to interim and long-term results ({numref}`rc`).
 The treatments identified in the results chain focus on local-level interventions such as thinning, biomass utilization, and prescribed fire.
 Although based on widely agreed upon forest restoration interventions, the models explicitly show the links between wildfire, forest health, and beneficial outcomes and follow the conventions outlined by {cite:t}`measures`.
-In effect, the results chain allows project managers to track their interventions to project objectives and, ultimately, goals.
-Simply put, the results chain acknowledges that thinning will decrease fuel loads and increase forest health.
+The results chain effectively allows project managers to track their interventions to project objectives and, ultimately, goals.
+The results chain acknowledges that thinning will decrease fuel loads and increase forest health.
 For additional forest business & health examples of using these models programmatically, see {cite:t}`russell`.

 ```{figure} /figures/3-fire/rc.png
 :name: rc